gravitational/teleport/docs/4.0/aws_oss_guide.md

 ## Deploying with CloudFormation
 We are currently working on an updated CloudFormation guide but you can start with our [AWS Marketplace example](https://github.com/gravitational/teleport/tree/master/assets/marketplace/cloudformation#teleport-aws-quickstart-guide-cloudformation).
 It requires a VPC, but we expect customers to deploy within an already existing VPC.

 ## Deploying with Terraform
 To deploy Teleport in AWS please look at our [AWS Guide](https://github.com/gravitational/teleport/tree/master/examples/aws/terraform#terraform-based-provisioning-example-amazon-single-ami).

 ### Installing Teleport to EC2 Server
-Customers run many workloads withing EC2 and depending on how you work there are many ways to integrate Teleport onto your servers.
+Customers run many workloads within EC2 and depending on how you work there are many ways to integrate Teleport onto your servers.
 We recommend looking at our [Admin manual](https://gravitational.com/teleport/docs/admin-guide/#installing).

 In short, to add new nodes / EC2 servers that you can "SSH into" you'll need to